 Mr. Moses Okafor, your future father in law.

-The two letters were sent by mail to the Chief’s home address in the U.S.A., and the family waited patiently for a response from the Chief.
-It took three weeks for the Chief to receive the letter, and within moments of reading the letter he was back on the phone talking this time first to Moses, who he needed to reassure him verbally that the coast was clear, before he made any attempts to call Regina.
+The two letters were sent by mail to the Chief’s home address in the U.S.A. , and the family waited patiently for a response from the Chief.
+It took three weeks for the Chief to receive the letter, and within moments of reading the letter he was back on the phone talking this time first to Moses, who he needed to reassure him verbally that the coast was clear, before he made any attempts to call Regina .
 In the meantime, Regina was instructed that under no circumstances was she to make any rash decision before consulting with her parents, in regards to the Chief.
 Oddly enough, even though Mrs. Eugenia had been accused of influencing her decision no attempt had been made to repatriate her form her aunts home, as they felt that subjecting their eldest daughter to the cramped conditions at home would make her less likely to listen to the father’s authority.

 The Girl is ‘already taken’:

-.
+Michael Asimnobi was knocking on the door to the flat on Chime Avenue .
 He seemed to be perturbed, as he knocked quicker than usual.
 Two days prior, his suit had been out rightly rejected by Mr. Moses Okafor.
 He had been told that Regina was, unfortunately, already engaged.
-In vain were the reassurances given to the girls father, wherein was stated, that he in fact was there at Regina’s request; the father appeared to not hear, and went on to say that he Michael, was not a suitable candidate, and moreover, that the girl was “taken already.”
+In vain were the reassurances given to the girls father, wherein was stated, that he in fact was there at Regina ’s request; the father appeared to not hear, and went on to say that he Michael, was not a suitable candidate, and moreover, that the girl was “taken already.”
 Mr. Moses Okafor had insisted outrightly that the girl was committed to the “Chief”, and that the matter was settled.
 All attempts by Michael to persuade the father otherwise were in vain.
 He had finally given up and had left.

 Many discussions later it had been decided between the two lovers that they would continue to meet, albeit on an unofficial basis.
 And it was during these visits that she poured out her heart to him and he poured out his heart to her.
 He chose to no longer visit her in the evenings, but instead, to come when Mrs. Eugenia was out; and they would sit in the love seat in the little living room.
 In all fairness, Mrs. Eugenia had no idea that this was going on under her roof.
 She was aware of the commotion that had occurred when the engagement to the Chief had initially been broken; but then her niece had, after the reinstatement of her broken engagement, retreated into her shell; and from then on she had only said nice things about the Chief, and nothing at all about the young lover.
 As such, Mrs. Eugenia had assumed that the girl’s obedience to her father had got the better of her, and that she was now intent upon doing the best for her family.